toobabaig/databases/README.md

 | Port number | --- | 3306 |

------------loging in to website:
+-----------loging in to website:<br>
-The base URL for your web pages is  	https://tvc353.encs.concordia.ca/ The User ID  for web access is		tvc353_4
+The base URL for your web pages is  	https://tvc353.encs.concordia.ca/ <br>
+The User ID  for web access is		tvc353_4<br>
-The password for web access is 		ad2020hd
+The password for web access is 		ad2020hd<br>

-----------directory of where the files are that are presented to the website directly:
+----------directory of where the files are that are presented to the website directly:<br>
- /www/groups/t/tv_comp353_4

----- setup before transfering project to concordia database and server

-the database we will be working on will be on phpadmin above we can use xampp as server, wich apache and mySQL modules and we can test our work individually on our own computer (local host) from a branch, then merge our work back into github main repository

-the reason we are using not working on concordias server and database directly is because school is closed untill the end of the month and computer unacessible, and using puTTY ssh tunnelling forces us to use prompt commands to edit/create folders, wich would take forever.
+ /www/groups/t/tv_comp353_4<br>